wreckingballgames/odin-recipes/README.md

 # odin-recipes

 My recipes site project for The Odin Project.
+This version of the project is to demonstrate basic HTML competency.